Edmonton Zoning Bylaw 12800

 1. Building Setback, Tower spacing and sculpting shall be used to reduce building mass and augment views, light and privacy.

-1. For buildings greater than 20m in height, the maximum residential Floor Plate shall not exceed 900m2, but in no case shall it exceed 80% of the podium Floor Plate, to the satisfaction of the Development Officer.
+1. For buildings greater than 20m in Height, the maximum residential Floor Plate shall not exceed 900m2, but in no case shall it exceed 80% of the podium Floor Plate, to the satisfaction of the Development Officer.

 2. Tower Stepback from the Street Wall shall be a minimum of 4.5m.